vitalitylearning2021/basicModelsTensorFlow/index.md

 ### K-means algorithm: Practice

 It is now time to discuss a simple implementation example of the k-means algorithm in TensorFlow 2.0.
-We will present both a customized version of the k-means algorith and its native, TensorFlow 2.0 version.
+We will present both a customized version of the k-means algorithm and its native, TensorFlow 2.0 version.
 We will arbitrarily set the number of clusters to a value equal to the number of actual clusters.
 We will begin by first discussing the customized version and then switch to the native one.

 #### Customized k-means